mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

   * Currently is designed around MDHisto.
 MDEvent should be straightforward to add
   * Separate work is occuring for faster rendering of MatrixWorkspace
   * All of the 2d plots should use `imshow`
+* Framework only build will be put together by ORNL.
+This is to support conda `mantid-framework` builds